Baaaaam/FCCI/LEXICON.md

 Or not ordonnated:

-	- separation demand or one line
+	- Separation : On demand or on line
-	- fifo lifo
+	- Fuel strategy : FiFo, LiFo, Random...

 ### Input parameter